-It is important if you are looking for student accommodation in Brighton that you understand what your responsibilities are.
+you can It is important if you are looking for student accommodation in Brighton that you understand what your responsibilities are.
 Additionally, how these will affect you when looking for property.
 We find that students looking for accommodation often don’t consider other items they may have to pay to have the property.
 We appreciate it is a first time for students moving out of home and they may not be aware of the extra bills that could be required.
-We give a brief guide here of what you need to take into account.
+Below we give a brief guide here of what you need to take into account.

 It seems obvious but all student accommodation will need you to pay some form of rent.
 This is a required payment and most student accommodation in Brighton is scheduled on a calendar monthly basis.
 We often find that students don’t understand that dividing it by 12 isn’t a calendar month as such.
 We appreciate students like to look for student accommodation in Brighton based on a weekly rental amount.
 But they tend to then divide it by 12 and don’t understand that each calendar month is different.
 What we find is that most students multiply the weekly rent by four which doesn’t work out to be correct per calendar month.
 If you are looking to work out the property most of ours will state the monthly and weekly rent.
 If it is weekly, you have to times it by 52 and then divide by 12.
 Not times it by 4 for the month.